reshmabidikar/slate/source/includes/_subscription.md

 ### Retrieve subscription audit logs with history by subscription id

 Retrieve a list of audit log records showing events that occurred involving changes to the subscription.
-History information (a copy of the full subscription object) is included with each record.
+History information is included with each record.

 **HTTP Request**